Institute Cargo Clauses A, B and C Differences

 Get Comprehensive Maritime Insurance Cover From James Hallam

 If you cannot decide what sort of marine insurance policy is right for you, then we are here to help.
-James Hallam is an independent Lloyd’s broker with a dedicated team of experienced insurance professionals who are committed to protecting your business.
+Everard Insurance Brokers are the specialist marine trading division of James Hallam Limited who are accredited Lloyd’s brokers.
+We have a dedicated team of experienced insurance professionals who are committed to protecting your business and we have a deep understanding of every aspect of the maritime industry, and the various insurance implications.

 We specialise in offering tailored marine insurance cover.
 Talk to us about your requirements, and we will help you decide whether you need a Clause A, Clause B, or Clause C policy.